BrentGG/NP-ZMQ/README.md

 A client for the service will be made so players can easily explore the casino.

 The [Diagram](#diagram) section shows a diagram of the service, client and Benternet.
-The [Requests and Responses'](#requests-and-responses) section describes all the available and planned requests and responses for the service and each of its games, as well as information on how to use them.
+The [Requests and Responses](#requests-and-responses) section describes all the available and planned requests and responses for the service and each of its games, as well as information on how to use them.

 ## Diagram